-Featuring some of Southern California’s finest symphonic musicians, Long Beach Symphony celebrates its 82nd year of presenting concerts and educational performances for nearly 60,000 residents annually.
-The Symphony welcomes new Music Director Designate, Maestro Eckart Preu (Eck-art Proy) who will begin his tenure as Music Director in the 2017–2018 season.
+Featuring some of Southern California’s finest symphonic musicians, Long Beach Symphony celebrates its 83rd year of presenting concerts and educational performances for nearly 60,000 residents annually.
+The Symphony welcomes new Music Director, Maestro Eckart Preu (Eck-art Proy) who begins inaugural year as Music Director in the 2017–2018 season.

 Long Beach Symphony produces six full symphonic Classical concerts throughout the year at the Long Beach Performing Arts Center Terrace Theater and five POPS! concert events in the Long Beach Arena, attracting more than 35,000 residents.
 The Long Beach Symphony also provides a sequential, comprehensive music education program serving over 24,000 local school children with access to music at their schools, local libraries, and community centers, as well as educational ensembles and concert field trips for every 2nd through 5th grader in the Long Beach public school system.